trickerer01/Ruxx/README.md

 [![Downloads](https://img.shields.io/github/downloads/Trickerer01/Ruxx/total?color=brightgreen&style=flat)](https://github.com/Trickerer01/Ruxx/releases/)

 ### What the hell?
-Ruxx is a content downloader with a lot of filters for maximum search precision (and ugly interface).
+Ruxx is a content downloader with a lot of filters for maximum search precision (and ugly GUI).
 Supported sites are on your right.

 ### How to use
 - \[Optional] Chose a **Module** (website) to use.
 Notice that an icon in the bottom left corner will change accordingly
 - Fill the **Tags** you want to search for.
-For base and quick advanced info on tags check **Help -> Tags** section
+For base and quick advanced info on tags check **Help -> Tags** section.
+[More info](#tagging)
 - \[Optional] Additonally, check the **filters** to fine-tune your search.
 You can choose whether you want do download **videos / images**, add **id** and **post date** limits, as well as number of **download threads** and **download order**
 - \[Optional] Chose the destination **Path**.
 Default path is current folder
 - Press **Download**